picardcharlie/purple_template/README.md

 Storing data.
 items will have slot, type (armor: light/med/heavy weapons: 14 different types), stat (type: str, dex, etc), perks. perks will need to have their unique ID, name, pool, unique tag for quick links(a-z,A-Z,0-9.
 Two char should be enough).
 List of lists?
 Put each pool within it's own list?
-[ID, name, unique tag]
+[ID, name, unique tag].
+Might need to first define each slot and then add what pools it can accept and which perks out of those pools it can take.

+Need to define what perk pools each slot can accept.
+Some pools have have perks that are certain item specific.
+"Proc" pool is a hot mess of these.
+Unique perks to amulet, ring, all weapons, melee weapons, ranged weapons, helmet, shield, chest, gloves, pants.

+DmgCon = [[1, "Vicious", "+12% critical damage.", "aa"], [2, "enchanted", "light and heavy attacks deal 9.8% more damage.", "ab"], [3, "rogue", "+19% more backstab damage.", "ac"] ... ]